-The United States Clean Air Act\ sets standards for automobile emissions.
+The United States Clean Air Act^{} sets standards for automobile emissions.
 It also requires that automobile manufacturers explain to owners how their emissions controls work and what to do to maintain them.
 This section summarizes how the emissions controls work.
 Scheduled maintenance is on page 172.

-\ In Canada, Acura cars comply with the Canadian Motor Vehicle Safety Standards (CMVSS) for Emissions valid at the time they are manufactured.
+In Canada, Acura vehicles comply with the Canadian emission requirements, as specified in an agreement with Environment Canada, at the time they are manufactured.